Skip to main content

 • Describe how you can improve your no search results page.

-Like all of us, Brandon has had his share of storefront search experiences that ended in unhelpful or, worst of all, no results.
-He knows firsthand how this can lead to dissatisfied shoppers and increased bounce rates, and wants a better experience for his shoppers.
+You’ve probably had your own storefront search experiences that ended in unhelpful or, worst of all, no results.
+So you know firsthand how this kind of experience can lead to dissatisfied shoppers and increased bounce rates, and you want a better experience for your shoppers.

-Here’s what happens during a B2C Commerce storefront search.
+Here’s what happens during a Agentforce Commerce for B2C storefront search.

 1. The shopper enters text into the search field.

-2. B2C Commerce evaluates what the shopper enters against the search dictionary, redirects, and settings.
+2. Agentforce Commerce for B2C evaluates what the shopper enters against the search dictionary, redirects, and settings.

-3. B2C Commerce evaluates how to sort the results (or the shopper sorts the results).
+3. Agentforce Commerce for B2C evaluates how to sort the results (or the shopper sorts the results).

-Once the shopper enters search text, B2C Commerce evaluates what they want to see and how to sort the results, then displays the results.
+Once the shopper enters search text, Agentforce Commerce for B2C evaluates what they want to see and how to sort the results, then displays the results.

 Keyword search is when a shopper enters a search term into a storefront’s search field and the results appear.
 The shopper expects the storefront search algorithm to find what they are looking for fast, even if they spell it wrong.
-B2C Commerce does its part by checking:
+Agentforce Commerce for B2C does its part by checking:

 • If there are redirects, which direct the shopper to a particular page or URL